Panocha

 Panocha is a pudding made from ground sprouted wheat and piloncillo in New Mexico and southern Colorado.
 It is traditionally eaten during Lent.
-The sprouted-wheat flour is called "panocha flour" or simply "panocha", as well.
+The sprouted-wheat flour is called "panocha flour" or simply "panocha".

 In the Philippines, panocha (also spelled panutsa or panotsa) is the Spanish term for sangkaka, a traditional native jaggery made in halved coconut shells.
 The term is also used to refer to a type of peanut brittle in the Philippines (more properly panocha mani).